 Ulo is still taking pre-orders.
-Prices start at €199 or roughly $212.
+Prices start at €199 or roughly $212 plus shipping.
 You can order yours from the pre-order page.
-The first batch of cameras is expected to ship November of 2017.
+The first batch of cameras is expected to ship January of 2018.

 If you want to be a distributor for Ulo, checkout the form at the top of this page.

-Ulo will ship worldwide though shipping rates might vary based upon your location.
+Ulo will ship worldwide though shipping rates might vary based on your location.

 |Processor||700 MHz - 512 MB RAM||Quad-Core 1GHz - 1GB RAM|